ben-razor/crypto-funk-app-doc/README.md

 The smart contract contains SHA-256 hash of the image containing all the crypto punks so that a buyer can verify the image they have is official.

-The ownership is assigned by mapping an index into the image to an ethereum address.
+The ownership is assigned by mapping an index into the image to an Ethereum address.

 ```solidity
 contract CryptoPunksMarket {